-New for the site are theme weeks.
+New to the site: Theme of the Week.
 I’ll be posting articles, links, and videos based on the theme.
 There will still be other posts such as lessons etc, but the theme will add a narrative to the week.

 To start us off I’ve chosen The German Baroque (click to see all posts in this theme).
 This is an era when the lute was still revered but certainly in decline as the keyboard continued to grow and dominate the period.
 However, lutenists such as Sylvius Leopold Weiss (12 October 1687 – 16 October 1750), were very active soloists and still found great amounts of work in orchestra and opera pits playing continuo either on lute or theorbo.
 In fact, Weiss was one of the highest paid court musicians in Dresden which tells us of his respect and demand.